mubeeniqbal/alfred/README.md

-# Alfred - A Discord Bot
+# Alfred - The Discord Butler

 Alfred is a bot for Discord implemented in discord.js.